 Our internal regulations and management and control systems are the governance tools that ensure our organisation is operating correctly, from the identification of general directives to the turning of strategic plans into concrete actions.

-To facilitate an integrated vision of risks, in 2018 we launched the ERM Programme based on the recent COSO framework “Enterprise Risk Management (ERM) – integrating with Strategy and Performance”, designed not only to reveal the nature and level of the main risks which could prevent us from achieving our business and sustainability planning objectives, but also to address strategies for the development of a mitigation plan, where necessary.
+To facilitate an integrated vision of risks and their proactive management, we have continued our development of the ERM Programme based on the COSO framework “Enterprise Risk Management (ERM) – integrating with Strategy and Performance”, designed both to reveal the nature and level of the main risks that could prevent the achievement of our business and sustainability planning objectives, and to address strategies for the development of a mitigation plan, where necessary.

-Being aware of the new economic, social and environmental challenges we take part in external initiatives, whose values are consistent with our governance.
-These include: Global Compact Network Italia, CSR Manager Network, Integrated Governance Index (IGI), ESG Governance LAB and Carbon Discoscure Project.
+Being aware of the new economic, social and environmental challenge,s we take part in external initiatives, whose values are consistent with our governance.
+These include: Global Compact Network Italia, Sustainability Makers – the professional network (ex CSR manager Network), Integrated Governance Index (IGI) and Carbon Discoscure Project.